 Glaucoma is a potentially blinding disease involving the optic nerve of the eye.
 Many people fall for the misconceptions surrounding it .
 Let us demystify some of them.

 Myth #1 : Glaucoma affects only the elderly people

-Fact: While the incidence of Glaucoma is higher among the elderly, Glaucoma can affect anybody at any age, even newborns.
+Fact: While the incidence of Glaucoma is higher among the elderly, including glaucoma in old age, this sight-threatening condition can affect individuals of all age groups, from newborns to adults.
 It is important to get regular eye examinations even when you are young and have no apparent eye problems to ensure Glaucoma is detected early.
 Vision loss due to Glaucoma cannot be reversed so early detection is crucial.

 Fact: This is a huge misconception.
 Most types of Glaucoma will not have any symptoms and the vision may also be 6/6 till late stages which is why Glaucoma is called the “silent thief of sight”.
 Often people are surprised when the diagnosis of Glaucoma is made.
 The later the disease is diagnosed and treated, the worse the long-term outcome.

 Myth #3 : No one in my family has Glaucoma so I won’t get the disease.